Updated: Mar 23

 One may wonder why PANArt would step away from the Hang and its success.
 The answer may be found in the Hang's successor, the Gubal.
 Where the Hang took off to the heavens, the Gubal landed back on earth.
-This latest instrument from the Swiss shop is grounding and deep, more subtle and mature.
-The Gubal surely won't be as popular as the Hang but that's the point.
+This latest instrument from the PANArt studio is deep and grounding, more subtle and mature.
+The Gubal surely won't be as popular as the Hang but perhaps that is the whole point.
 As for PANArt, they continue to innovate and create new instruments.
-What is certain is that they will forever remain the origins of handpans.
+What is for sure is that they will forever remain at the origin of handpans.

 How do you feel about the Hang from PANArt?
 Did you discover handpans through the original Swiss invention?
 I would love to hear your story in the comments.